 Oddly the system behind PhotoPass has been in the parks for years, just never cohesively.
 At present you can grab photos from several attractions, you can store your session at “Meet Mickey” on a card, but you currently can’t store more than one attractions photo’s in one place.
 Paris being the only Disney resort lacking in this respect.

-However like many other things, when Paris gets a plan together, it often exceed what went before it.
+However like many other things, when Paris gets a plan together, it often exceeds what went before it.

 PhotoPass(+) comes in two different forms, first it comes as a card, secondly it comes as an app for both iPhone and Android.